usnistgov/OSCAL/README.md

 Give a brief summary of OSCAL.
 (NIST is developing OSCAL, a hierarchical, formatted, XML-based (and JSON translation) schema that provides a standard for representing different categories of information pertaining to the publication, implementation, and assessment of security controls.)

 Talk about the basic motivations and principles for OSCAL?
+The "Major challenges in security controls assessment" section of OSCAL-Overview.md explains the major challenges in security controls assessment.
+The "The purpose of OSCAL" section explains the purpose.

 Define the primary audiences and give each pointers to the main documentation page with more info for them.
 * Implementers: catalog and profile maintainers, tool vendors.
 Point them to [IMPLEMENTERS.md](IMPLEMENTERS.md) for more info.